Freight and Shipping

-Enter the Gross Weight based on the main unit of measure.
-Review the Unit of Measure section for more information on the main unit of measure (also referred to as UOM).
+The product's Gross Weight is based on the main unit of measure.
+Review the Unit of Measure Overview for more information on the weight calculation based on the Unit of Measure (UOM).

-Review the Freight and Shipping Calculations section for more details on the optional package weight settings.
+Review Calculating and Comparing Freight Charges for more details on the optional package weight settings.

 Defaulting the Gross Weight